 The Turris MOX is a unique modular router suitable for small and medium enterprises, geeks and the households of all users who are aware of the internet’s risks.
 Thanks to its secure default configuration, automatic firmware updates and adaptive distributed firewall, the product is very secure.
 The Turris MOX is also open source – it runs a free Linux operating system (based on OpenWrt).

-If you want something ready to go, you can buy a Turris MOX as a complete set.
+If you want something ready to go, you can get a Turris MOX as a complete set.
 Pocket Wi-Fi and Power Wi-Fi are for completely wireless solution but configuration is a little bit trickier due to only one Ethernet port.
 The easiest to configure and the most common configuration is Classic.
-That one contains both Wi-Fi and Ethernet ports and thus is much easier to configure.
+That one contains both Wi-Fi and several Ethernet ports and thus is much easier to configure.

 For more advance use-cases, you might want to build your own MOX.
 For that you will need the basic set MOX Start, decide what you need and pick from the list of modules and add-ons how to extend it.